 Grant Requirements + Guidelines

-Artists, community groups or organizations who met the following requirements were invited to apply:
+Artists, community groups or organizations who meet the following requirements are invited to apply:

 Eligibility